artchen/ghost-theme-memory/README.md

 * Site logo: `assets/img/logo.png`
 * Short text under the logo: `partials/header.hbs`
 * Social network: `partials/footer.hbs`
-* Search integration: the theme supports [Google Custom Search Engine](https://cse.google.com), please replace the api key and engine id in `assets/js/app.js` with yours.
+* Search integration: support [Google Custom Search Engine](https://cse.google.com), please replace the api key and engine id in `assets/js/app.js` with yours.
 If you don't intend to use CSE, please set the corresponding option to false.
 * Excerpt generation: the theme generates supports `<!--more-->` excerpt with front-end regex.
 If you don't like this feature, please set the corresponding option to false in `assets/js/app.js`.
 * Fonts: the default English fonts are from [Typekit](https://typekit.com/).
 If you are using Typekit like me, please replace the embedded Javascript code in `default.hbs`, else you can delete the code.
 * Disqus integration: I no longer hardcode the integration code into `post.hbs` and `page.hbs`, please copy and paste the following code into Ghost code injection.